 Since 2004, we’ve supported over 950 ventures with over $6mm worth of intellectual “mentor” capital, giving entrepreneurial teams customized feedback on their business plans and access to a network of over 1,000 of the world’s best industry and regional experts who have given their time to support these startup teams.
 We seek to create and accelerate opportunities for these teams to make a serious, innovative, and scalable difference in the world.

-Our alumni have gone on to create hundreds of growing companies, employing tens of thousands of individuals and raising more than $200mm in follow-on capital.
-Hundreds of them are listed here, and you can read many of their stories here.
+Our alumni have gone on to create hundreds of growing companies, employing tens of thousands of individuals and raising more than $300mm in follow-on capital.
+Hundreds of them are listed here, and you can read their stories here.

 Collaboration not Competition

-Our program may look like a traditional business plan competition, and yes, there are prizes for top finalists, but most of our support goes towards *all* of the companies that are accepted into our program.
+Our program may look like a traditional business plan competition, but our support goes towards *all* of the companies that are accepted into our program.
 We offer a collaboration of entrepreneurs, mentors, and investors, all working to support each other.